johnjohnsp1/Struts2Shell/README.md

-# Struts2Shell
+# Struts2Shell - interactive shell command

-Improves manipulation of commands using a shell
+Improves manipulation and sending commands to the vulnerable server using a shell.

 Usage:
 python Struts2Shell.py